duniter/duniter/doc/Protocol.md

 #### Definition

-A public key is to be understood as a [Ed55219](http://en.wikipedia.org/wiki/EdDSA) public key.
+A public key is to be understood as an [Ed55219](http://en.wikipedia.org/wiki/EdDSA) public key.

-Its format is a [Base58](http://en.wikipedia.org/wiki/Base58) string such as the following:
+Its format is a [Base58](http://en.wikipedia.org/wiki/Base58) string of 43 or 44 characters, such as the following:

     HsLShAtzXTVxeUtQd7yi5Z5Zh4zNvbu8sTEZ53nfKcqY

+A public key is alway paired with a private key, which UCP will never deal with.
+UCP only deals with public keys and signatures.

 ### Certification

 #### Definition

-A certification is the act of creating a link between a *public key* and *an arbitrary identity*.
+A certification is the generic act of creating a link between a *public key* and *an arbitrary identity*.
 In UCP, this certification is done through the signature of an identity string by a public key.

 ####Identity string

-UCP does not rely on any particular identity format.
+UCP does not rely on any particular identity format, which remains implementation free.
 Identity simply has to be a string avoiding usage of line endings characters.

 In this document *identifier*, `UserID`, `USER_ID` and `uid` will be indifferently used to refer to this identity string.